 When is it OK to refer to someone else’s trademark?

-Trademark law allows for third parties to refer to the trademarks of others in certain situations.
-Known as fair use, the overall guiding principle is that unauthorized usage of a trademark owned by someone else may be permissible if done in a way that would not create a likelihood of confusion or a false sense of affiliation, connection or association with the trademark owner.
+Trademark law allows for third parties to refer to use terms in certain situations without committing trademark infringement.
+Known as nominative fair use, the overall guiding principle is that unauthorized usage of a trademark owned by someone else may be permissible if done in a way that would not create a likelihood of confusion or a false sense of affiliation, connection or association with the trademark owner.
 Fair use of a trademark must avoid giving the impression of sponsorship by the trademark owner.

-Here are examples of situations when it may be permissible to refer to another’s trademark:
+When can you refer to someone else’s mark without infringing their trademark rights?
+Here are some examples of nominative fair use when it may be permissible to refer to another’s trademark.

 News reporting and commentary